What if I need medical attention?

 What is a SAFE?

 A Sexual Assault Forensic Exam (SAFE) is a medical exam performed by a trained SAFE examiner.
-A SAFE allows a medical professional to asses your physical health needs while also collecting and preserving evidence, and documenting injuries.
+A SAFE allows a medical professional to assess your physical health needs while also collecting and preserving evidence, and documenting injuries.
 All of this information is saved in case you want to report to law enforcement.
 The SAFE should be performed within 120 hours/5 days of the sexual violence.

 Completing a SAFE does not require that a police report is filed or that a report to the University is made.